Universal-Basic-Compute/serenissima/backend/docs/decrees.md

 2. For each building, the system:
    - Determines which land parcel the building is located on
-   - Sets the User field of the building to match the land owner
+   - Sets the Citizen field of the building to match the land owner
    - Creates notifications for affected land owners

 3. Land owners receive notifications about the public infrastructure they are now responsible for maintaining.